zeyneddinoz/tubebend/README.md

 </p>

-The file is tracked using [Git Large File Storage (Git LFS)](https://git-lfs.com/) due to its size (~660 MB).
+The file is tracked using [Git Large File Storage (Git LFS)](https://git-lfs.com/) due to its larger size (~660 MB).

-To load, explore, and visualize this dataset, please follow the steps below using Python.
+To load, explore, and visualize data from this dataset, the following steps can be followed, using Python.

 ---